Student-Athlete & Parent/Guardian Handbook

 Dwight-Englewood Student-Athlete Expectations:

 • When students make the decision to join a team, they are expected to commit themselves to the team for the entire season.
 Student-athletes are expected to attend all games and practices.
 Students should understand that when they join a team they are accepting not only the pleasure and the privilege of participating, but also accepting the responsibility to that team.
-Before the fall season, all athletes must attend the practices beginning the opening dates in August; to this end, student-athletes and families should plan accordingly.

 • Attend and be on time for all practices and games.
 An unexcused missed practice and/or game can result in loss of playing time and suspension from the team.
 Three unexcused missed practices and/or games can result in dismissal from the team.
 Generally, an athlete will only be excused for reason of illness or emergency.
 Medical and dental appointments, tutoring, involvement with outside club teams, SAT/ACT courses, and music lessons/classes should be made outside of school practice and game hours.
 Any other conflicts must be made known to the coach within a reasonable time frame.
 Accountability and commitment to the team are essential to the team’s success and the coach has the right to impose consequences for the aforementioned infractions.